DannyBen/eod/README.md

 This gem provides both a Ruby library and a command line interface for the [EOD Historical Data][docs] data service.

+This gem is not affiliated with EOD Historical Data.

 ---